projectsolace/solace-admin/README.md

 The deployed Admin Panel and Backend Server is located at: https://solace-admin.herokuapp.com/

-To see our test data render for different demographics, you can login with:
+To see our test data render for different demographics, you can log in with:

-Login: anuj@anuj.anuj
+Email: anuj@anuj.anuj
 Password: 123

 The client-side GitHub is located at: https://github.com/jawang12/solace-react-native